ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

 You can remove that now and add it as a part of the `OnTriggerInteracted()` function.

-### Creating Constant Variables for the Interaction Labels
+### Create Constant Variables for the Interaction Labels

 Now it is time to create variables for the text you will use when changing the interaction label of the trigger each time the Trigger is interacted with.